browserengineering/book/book/html.md

         self.parent = parent
 ```

-We'll do the same for `Tag`.
-Since it takes two tags (the open and the
+Since it takes two tags (the open and the close tag) to make a node,
-close tag) to make a node, let's rename the `Tag` class to `Element`:
+let's rename the `Tag` class to `Element`, and make it look like this:

 ``` {.python expected=False}
 class Element: